-A. ConnectHomeUSA has a goal of reaching 100 communities by 2020.
-Interested communities will be admitted in cohorts of no more than 13 in 2019.
+A. Interested communities will be admitted to a cohort of no more than 13 in 2019.

 ConnectHomeUSA is built on the concept of open source learning.
-Even if a community is not chosen to participate in ConnectHomeUSA, we are committed to sharing the best practices we learn along the way by publishing the ConnectHomeUSA Playbook, case studies, and relevant resources on the new ConnectHomeUSA 'best practices' page for any and all to come and learn about how to start a digital inclusion campaign in their community.
+Even if a community is not chosen to participate in ConnectHomeUSA, we are committed to sharing the best practices we learn along the way by publishing the ConnectHomeUSA Playbook, case studies, and relevant resources on the ConnectHomeUSA Resources page for any and all to come and learn about how to start a digital inclusion campaign in their community.

-Following this model many of our stakeholders have opened eligibility for their offers to all HUD-assisted residents meaning any public housing authority (PHA) or housing developer in the United States would be able to take advantage of them.
+Following this open source model, many of our stakeholders have opened eligibility for their offers to all HUD-assisted residents, meaning any public housing authority (PHA) or housing developer in the United States would be able to take advantage of them.
 These resources are noted on our website with detailed instruction for how to get started.

 Q. What is required of communities to join?

 A. Communities that apply and are admitted will be committing to the following:

 Assign a dedicated staff member from the housing provider to serve as ConnectHomeUSA lead

 Provide a joint partnership letter from the housing provider and the city/municipality during application submission

 Work towards annual internet adoption, device, and training goals